 a) Accept the visiting youth as a member of your family, not as a guest.
 Meet your new family member on arrival and share your home with your new son or daughter.
 They are not to be used as baby sitters or housekeepers; however, they should help with chores and to keep their room clean.
 Boys and girls should be hosted in separate homes.

 2. Arrange a schedule of things to do and places to go.
 Ask your new son or daughter if there is anything special or places they would like to see or do.
 If you are able, try to accommodate them as you would want your own children to be accommodated if they were also being hosted.
 They are not; however, to leave your care to travel on their own to other countries, or to travel to meet close friends or family if they are in this country.
 Match your schedule with your local Lions club or district so as not to overlap planned activities.
 Keep in mind that you are not a travel agent or tour guide and the concept of the program is a cultural exchange.
 Your new family members would like to interact with students their own age if possible.
 Look to your community and surrounding areas for events other than Lions events.

-3. The hosting process normally involves one host family.
+3. The hosting process normally involves one or two host families.
 Our international camp will either be before or after the hosting period.

 4. If the student is hosted after camp it is the responsibility of the host family to accompany their student to their place of departure at the conclusion of your hosting period.
 Before doing so, please make sure that your student confirms their flights at least twenty-four hours before departure.